 - Open a command prompt from inside the folder.

-- Once the command window opens up, connect your Android device to your PC.
+- Once the command window opens up, connect your Android device to your PC via USB Cable.

-- In the command prompt, execute the below command:
+- In the command prompt, copy paste and execute the below command:

 - If this is the first time connecting your device to PC, you might get a prompt on your phone which asks ‘Allow USB Debugging?’.
 Tap on the checkbox which says ‘Always allow from this computer‘ and tap OK.

-- Now execute the below command to reboot your device in to bootloader mode:
+- Now execute the below command in the command prompt/power shell window to reboot your device into bootloader mode:

 adb reboot bootloader

-- Once your device is in bootloader mode, execute the following command in command prompt:
+- Once your device is in bootloader mode, execute the following command in command prompt/power shell window:

 fastboot oem unlock